-Figure 13 You Are Not Here by Thomas Duc, Kati London, Dan Phiffer, Andrew Schneider, Ran Tao and Mushon Zer-Aviv, 2006.
+Figure 14 You Are Not Here by Thomas Duc, Kati London, Dan Phiffer, Andrew Schneider, Ran Tao, and Mushon Zer-Aviv, 2006.
 Participants use the double-sided map with Baghdad tourist locations on one side and New York City streets on the opposite as they make their way by foot to the Baghdad, Firdos Square audio tour site.
-Reproduced with permission from Thomas Duc, Kati London, Dan Phiffer, Andrew Schneider, Ran Tao and Mushon Zer-Aviv.
+Reproduced with permission from the creators.